redis/redis-doc/commands/info.md

 *   `slave_repl_offset`: The replication offset of the replica instance
 *   `slave_priority`: The priority of the instance as a candidate for failover
 *   `slave_read_only`: Flag indicating if the replica is read-only
+*   `replica_announced`: Flag indicating if the replica is announced by Sentinel.

 If a SYNC operation is on-going, these additional fields are provided: